 Lexaeus doesn’t seem to have changed at all.
 In fact, as I write, the KHWiki has no additional advice for his data battle that they didn’t already suggest for his Absent Silhouette!
 There’s just a conspicuous, empty “Strategy” entry and a stub tag at the top of the wiki page.
 Goes to show, don’t you think?

 Vexen’s most obvious change is the fact that you can’t escape his the clone scanner, ever.
-It is glued to your feet.
+It might as well be glued to your feet.
 As a result, clone Sora is just going to have to be treated like a fact of life, using techniques like Explosion to keep him off your back while you go after his master.
 Alternately, you could try to put off killing the Level 1 clone Sora as long as possible, but I don’t know how feasible that strategy really is. dlppictures also notes that Vexen has a (possibly) new, extra-long special desperation attack that leads to all kinds of trouble.